In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

-Penile Implants are devices placed inside the penis to allow a man with ED to achieve and sustain an erection; it is not recommended if ED is considered psychological such as a relationship issue, urinary tract infection or severe diabetes.
+Penile Implants are devices placed inside the penis to allow a man with ED to achieve and sustain an erection; doctors do not recommend this if ED is psychological such as a relationship issue, urinary tract infection, or severe diabetes.

 Side effects: risk of infection, implant malfunction, wearing away of the skin inside the penis.